mm1729/Summarizer/README.txt

     - Click on the 'plus' sign to expand previous summary and article link
 - Click on 5-LINE SUMMARY to go back to homepage

+** PLEASE refresh the page if summarizer does could not display anything.
+This means the extractor.js has not been injected.

 GITHUB:
 https://github.com/mm1729/Summarizer